Fayette Public Records Directory

 Elections & Voter Records

-Fayette voters are served by the Jefferson County Circuit Clerk, who administers elections for the county.
-The Jefferson County Circuit Clerk's Office is located at 307 Main Street, Fayette, MS 39069, phone (601) 786-3021.
-Mississippi residents can register to vote online through the Mississippi Online Voter Registration system at www.sos.ms.gov/vote, or by submitting a paper application available at the Circuit Clerk's office, public libraries, and state agencies.
-The voter registration deadline is 30 days before any election.
-Applicants must be U.S. citizens, Mississippi residents, at least 18 years old by election day, not convicted of certain disqualifying felonies, and not declared mentally incompetent by a court.
-Valid Mississippi driver's license or state ID numbers are required for online registration.
-Municipal elections in Fayette are held every four years for mayor and board of aldermen positions; the next regular municipal elections will occur in June 2025, with party primaries typically in April and May.
-These elections are administered locally by the city with assistance from the Circuit Clerk.
-To find their assigned polling place, Fayette residents can contact the Circuit Clerk's office at (601) 786-3021 or check the Mississippi Secretary of State's polling place locator at www.sos.ms.gov/pollingplace.
-Mississippi law (Mississippi Code §23-15-35 et seq.) makes voter registration lists public records available for inspection, though personal information like Social Security numbers and dates of birth are redacted.
+Citizenship, Mississippi residency, age 18 by election day, no conviction of certain disqualifying felonies, and no court declaration of mental incompetence.
+Online registration requires a valid Mississippi driver's license or state ID number.
+Municipal elections for mayor and board of aldermen occur every four years, with the next regular elections scheduled for June 2025 following party primaries typically held in April and May.
+The city conducts these elections with assistance from the Circuit Clerk.
+Residents can locate their assigned polling place by contacting the Circuit Clerk at (601) 786-3021 or using the Mississippi Secretary of State's polling place locator at www.sos.ms.gov/pollingplace.
+Under Mississippi Code §23-15-35 et seq, voter registration lists are public records available for inspection, though sensitive personal information like Social Security numbers and dates of birth is redacted.
 Campaign finance reports for state and local candidates are filed with the Mississippi Secretary of State and accessible at www.sos.ms.gov/Elections-Voting/Pages/Campaign-Finance.aspx.
-Election results by precinct are public records maintained by the Circuit Clerk and certified results are posted by the Secretary of State.
-In the November 2024 presidential election, Jefferson County showed approximately 54% voter turnout with roughly 3,000 ballots cast from about 5,500 registered voters; the county voted heavily Democratic consistent with historical patterns.
-On November 3, 2026, Mississippi voters will not have U.S. Senate races (next in 2026 are Class II seats, Mississippi's are Class I and II with next races in 2024/2026 cycle—Senator Wicker's seat is up in 2024, Senator Hyde-Smith in 2026; correction: Hyde-Smith's seat is on the ballot November 2026), but will vote for one U.S. House seat (Mississippi 2nd Congressional District for Fayette), all 122 Mississippi House seats, 13 of 52 Mississippi Senate seats on a rotating basis, and various Jefferson County offices including supervisors, circuit clerk, chancery clerk, sheriff, tax assessor, and other constitutional officers on four-year cycles.
-Mississippi does not have gubernatorial elections in 2026 (next in 2027).
-Absentee voting in Mississippi requires voters to meet specific criteria under Mississippi Code §23-15-713, including age 65+, temporary or permanent disability, active military or spouse, required work obligations during polling hours, or being a student or spouse living away from county.
-Absentee ballot applications are available from the Circuit Clerk; voted ballots must be received by 7:00 PM on election day.
+The Circuit Clerk maintains election results by precinct as public records, with certified results posted by the Secretary of State.
+In the November 2024 presidential election, Jefferson County reported approximately 54% voter turnout with roughly 3,000 ballots cast from about 5,500 registered voters.
+The county voted heavily Democratic, consistent with long-standing historical patterns.
+On November 3, 2026, Mississippi voters will not have U.S. Senate races (Senator Hyde-Smith's seat is on the ballot November 2026), but Fayette residents will vote for one U.S. House seat representing Mississippi's 2nd Congressional District, all 122 Mississippi House seats, 13 of 52 Mississippi Senate seats on a rotating basis, and various Jefferson County offices including supervisors, circuit clerk, chancery clerk, sheriff, tax assessor, and other constitutional officers on four-year cycles.
+Mississippi does not hold gubernatorial elections in 2026.
+Absentee voting in Mississippi requires voters to meet specific criteria under Mississippi Code §23-15-713, including age 65 or older, temporary or permanent disability, active military service or military spouse status, required work obligations during polling hours, or student or spouse living away from Jefferson County.
+Absentee ballot applications are available from the Circuit Clerk, and voted ballots must be received by 7:00 PM on election day.

 Frequently Asked Questions